dzfrias/website/src/blog/email-client-pt2.md

 ### Authorization

 Now, we want to identify ourselves as `you@icloud.com`, or else the server won't let us send any emails.
-The `250-AUTH` line tells us what authentication methods we can use to log in.
+The `250-AUTH` line of the greeting response tells us what authentication methods we can use to log in.
 The one that we'll be using for this demo is `PLAIN`, which is the simplest, and only involves sending our username and password:[^auth]

 ```text
 C: AUTH PLAIN